Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

 He had relatively distinct thematic areas of motifs: winter landscape, carnivals in the village, nudes, abductions by a centaur (often with an erotic subtext), and characters in the landscape, especially churches and village architecture.

-In the depiction of cottages, winter idylls with picturesque figures, he sought the essential truth, the bearer of ancient (folk) wisdom, beauty, and goodness.
-In winter, standardized village views capture picturesque scenes, memories from Rajec, transformed into an idealized form.
+In the depiction of cottages and winter idylls with picturesque figures, he sought the essential truth, the bearer of ancient (folk) wisdom, beauty, and goodness.
+In winter, standardized village views capture picturesque scenes and memories from Rajec, transformed into an idealized form.

-Some of his paintings show us the landscape in daylight, others mostly those during the 1980s merge in darkness illuminated only by the moonlight.
-They are mostly showing a bicolor background made of two opposite colors such as black for the night sky and white for the snow, and they are depicting figures, animals, trees, sleigh, or various working tools typical of the region.
+Some of his paintings show us the landscape in daylight, but others from the 1980s merge in darkness illuminated only by the moonlight.
+They are mostly showing a bicolor background made of two opposite colors such as black for the night sky and white for the snow, and they are depicting figures, animals, trees, sleighs, or various working tools typical of the region.

 Within his black paintings, and in his work in general, we can also find many traditional masks from various village ceremonies and carnivals such as the so-called “Fašiangy” Carnival.
 One of these traditional masks is, for example, the so-called “Turoň”.
 Turoň is a zoomorphic carnival mask with a magic-ceremonial function.
 The name is derived from a bull called “tur” in Slovak regions (exterminated in Slovakia in the 17th century) and the animal symbolizes strength and fertility.
 That is the reason why Kompánek often depicts him along with female figures.